Planty Park (Białystok)

-Planty Park is a city park in Białystok with an area of 14.94 ha.
-It connects the May 3 Constitution Park with the Poniatowski Park.
+Planty Park is a city park in Białystok, capital of Podlaskie Voivodeship, with an area of 14.94 ha.
+It connects the Constitution of 3 May Park with the Poniatowski Park.

 History

-In the 18th century, the area of the present Planty was occupied by the Branicki Fallow Fallow deer.
+In the 18th century, the area of the present Planty was occupied by the Branicki Fallow deer.
 In 1837 it was handed over to the Institute of Noble Maidens based in the palace.
 Until the end of the 19th century, orchards and meadows were located there, from which hay was obtained for the needs of the horse tram depot.
-The area became increasingly neglected over time, and after 1919 it was left without a farmer or care.
+The area became increasingly neglected over time, and after 1919, when Białystok became part of independent Poland it was left without a farmer or care.

 Initially, the park was fenced with a wooden fence, and in the years 1908-1910 with a metal fence with three decorative gates, designed by Engineer Kołuby.
 This fence lasted until 1934.
 During the great economic crisis in 1932, on the initiative of the voivode of Białystok Voivodeship, Marian Zyndram-Kościołkowski who donated 28 hectares of state-owned land to the city, the design of a city park called Planty was started.
 This area is located between the present streets: Mickiewicza, Świętojańska, Akademicka and Legionowa.
 The author and implementer of the project was Stanisław Grall who from 1934 head of the Municipal Plantations department, with whom Józef Blicharski then collaborated on their establishment.
 In line with the modernist design, pedestrian alleys began to be created rapidly in 1934.
 It has a rich and varied green cover, separated by an irregular network of roads and alleys.
 One of the two fountains provided in the contract between the city and the waterworks and a restaurant pavilion were built in the park.

 In the eastern part of the park, there is a rose with a regular layout of quarters, arranged on 4 levels.
-On the lowest level, a rectangular pool was built, next to which, before 1938, a sculpture of the "Washermen" by Stanisław Horno-Popławski was erected in 1945.
+On the lowest level, a rectangular pool was built, next to which, before 1938, a sculpture of the "Washerwomen" by Stanisław Horno-Popławski was erected in 1945.
 Within two years, leveling works were carried out, new alleys were marked out, about 600 trees of 34 species were planted, original lanterns and cast-iron benches were installed.
 In 1951, a monument of gratitude to the Red Army was erected on the main axis of the alley, which in 1990 was moved to the Cemetery for Soviet soldiers at Ciołkowskiego Street.
 In the park there is also a sculpture by Małgorzata Niedzielko, "Kawelin Dog".